Choosing a Business Structure for Your Startup

 A partnership is a legal entity for a business entered into by two or more persons.
 There are two types of partnerships: general or limited.

 - General partnership – all the partners are personally liable for partnership debts.
-In a limited partnership, however, at least one partner must be designated as the general partner, and that general partner has unlimited personal liability for partnership debts.
+In a limited partnership, however, at least one partner must be designated as the general partner.
+The general partner also has unlimited personal liability for partnership debts.

 - Limited partnership – partners are liable only to the extent of their investment in the company.
 However, a limited partner might lose his or her "limited" status and thus be personally liable for partnership debts if he or she is viewed as playing a role in management, i.e., acting as something other than a purely passive investor.

-Corporations are legal entities independent from their owners and provide some protection from personal liability.
+Corporations are legal entities, independent from their owners.
+They provide some protection from personal liability.
 Thus, a shareholder's risk of loss is limited to his or her direct investment in the corporation.
 However, to sustain that liability shield, certain legal formalities must be observed, e.g., a corporate charter, bylaws, and a board of directors, as well as compliance with regulatory reporting requirements.
 Compliance with these formalities often comes with significant legal costs, which may be daunting for a startup company.

-Additionally, shareholder and stock restrictions under Sec.
-1361 come into play when comparing an S corporation to a C corporation.
-C corporations allow for an unlimited number of shareholders, with no restrictions on the type of ownership, whereas S corporations have a limit of 100 shareholders, all of which must be either U.S. citizens or permanent residents, certain trusts, bankruptcy estates, other estates, and certain tax-exempt organizations, not corporations (including LLCs) or partnerships.
+C corporations also allow for an unlimited number of shareholders.
+There are no restrictions on the type of ownership, whereas S corporations have a limit of 100 shareholders, all of which must be either U.S. citizens or permanent residents, certain trusts, bankruptcy estates, other estates, and certain tax-exempt organizations, not corporations (including LLCs) or partnerships.
 Although a C corporation does not restrict stock issuance, an S corporation can have only one class of stock.

 LLCs have become increasingly common, particularly in the startup realm.
 In general, it is far easier and less expensive to set up an LLC than it is to set up a corporation.
 An LLC only requires an operating agreement outlining the expected duties of managers and the general governance of the company, thereby avoiding some of the costlier corporate formalities mentioned above.

-Our services range from helping new clients through the initial start-up procedure, through capitalization and on-going business transactions, all the way through wind up and dissolution of a business.
-Our Gravis lawyers for business startups can help you and your business at whatever stage you are in.
+At Gravis Law, our services range from helping new clients through the initial start-up procedure, through capitalization and on-going business transactions, all the way through wind up and dissolution of a business.
+Our Gravis lawyers for business startups can help you so you can help your business at whatever stage it is in.